create3000/x_ite/docs/_posts/tutorials/increasing-rendering-speed.md

 ### Create a Nested Hierarchy

 The first step in structuring an efficient X3D file is to place each object in its own grouping node (usually Group or Transform).
-You may already have placed each object in its own group, since Titania allows you to create objects individually.
+You may already have placed each object in its own group, since [Sunrize](/sunrize/) allows you to create objects individually.

 Create hierarchies of objects by nesting groups of objects inside related groups.
 For example, a large house consist of sides, the staircases, the roof, and so on.